ibm-cloud-docs/vpc/connect-to-cos.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Connecting to IBM Cloud Object Storage from VPC
+# Connecting to IBM Cloud Object Storage
 {: #connecting-vpc-cos}

-This document shows you how to connect to {{site.data.keyword.cloud}} Object Storage from your virtual private cloud.
+Use the following information to learn how to connect to {{site.data.keyword.cloud}} Object Storage from your virtual private cloud.
 {: shortdesc}

-## What is IBM Cloud Object Storage (COS)?
+## What is IBM Cloud Object Storage?
 {: #what-is-ibm-cloud-object-storage-cos}

-{{site.data.keyword.cloud}} Object Storage (COS) is a web-scale platform that stores unstructured data.
+{{site.data.keyword.cloud}} Object Storage is a web-scale platform that stores unstructured data.
 It provides reliability, security, availability, and disaster recovery without replication.

 Information that is stored with {{site.data.keyword.cloud_notm}} Object Storage is encrypted and dispersed across multiple geographic locations.
 It is accessible through an implementation of the S3 API.
 This service uses the distributed storage technologies that are provided by the IBM Cloud Object Storage System.

-IBM Cloud Object Storage is available with three types of configurations for resiliency: **Cross Region**, **Regional**, and **Single Datacenter**.
+Cloud Object Storage is available with three types of configurations for resiliency: **Cross Region**, **Regional**, and **Single data center**.
 * **Cross Region** service provides higher durability and availability than using a single region, at the cost of slightly higher latency.
-This service is available today in the U.S., E.U., and A.P. areas.
+This service is available today in the US, E.U., and A.P. areas.
 * **Regional** service reverses the tradeoffs.
 It distributes objects across multiple availability zones within a single region.
-It is available in the U.S., E.U., and A.P. regions.
+It is available in the US, E.U., and A.P. regions.
 If a region or zone is unavailable, the object store continues to function without impediment.
-**Single Datacenter** service distributes objects across multiple machines within the same physical location.
+**Single data center** service distributes objects across multiple machines within the same physical location.
 Check this document regularly for available regions.

-### COS direct endpoints for use with VPC
+### Cloud Object Storage direct endpoints for use with VPC
 {: #cos-direct-endpoints-for-use-with-vpc}

-To send a REST API request, you must set a target endpoint or a URL, and each COS storage location must have its own set of URLs.
+To send a REST API request, you must set a target endpoint or a URL, and each Cloud Object Storage location must have its own set of URLs.
 Direct endpoints provide your servers with high-speed, direct connections to {{site.data.keyword.cloud_notm}} services, which incur no added bandwidth costs.
-With the COS direct endpoint, a VPC can connect to a COS bucket located anywhere in the world.
+With the Cloud Object Storage direct endpoint, a VPC can connect to a Cloud Object Storage bucket located anywhere in the world.

-There is no charge for traffic from your VPCs to all COS endpoints listed on this page.
+You don't incur charges for traffic from your VPCs to all Cloud Object Storage endpoints that are listed in the following tables.
 {: note}

-* A VPC client also has access to the COS bucket over the public endpoint.
+* A VPC client also has access to the Cloud Object Storage bucket over the public endpoint.
-* A VPC client only has access to the [COS Configuration API](https://{DomainName}/apidocs/cos/cos-configuration) over the public endpoint, not the direct endpoint.
-The COS Configuration API can be used to configure some COS features on buckets, as well as to view bucket metadata.
+* A VPC client has access only to the [Cloud Object Storage configuration API](https://{DomainName}/apidocs/cos/cos-configuration) over the public endpoint, not the direct endpoint.
+You can use the Cloud Object Storage configuration API to configure some Cloud Object Storage features on buckets, and to view bucket metadata.
-* A VPC client does not have access to a COS bucket when the firewall is enabled.
+* A VPC client doesn't have access to a Cloud Object Storage bucket when the firewall is enabled.

-## How to connect to IBM Cloud Object Storage (COS) from a VPC
+## How to connect to IBM Cloud Object Storage from a VPC
 {: #how-to-connect-to-ibm-cloud-object-storage-cos-from-a-vpc}

-1. Provision a COS instance.
+1. Provision a Cloud Object Storage instance.
 For more information, see [Getting started with Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
-2. Create a COS bucket in one of the regions listed in the following section.
+2. Create a Cloud Object Storage bucket in one of the regions listed in the following section.
-3. Use the endpoint to communicate with your COS bucket.
+3. Use the endpoint to communicate with your Cloud Object Storage bucket.

 ### Regional endpoints
 {: #regional-endpoints}

-Buckets that are created at a regional endpoint distribute data across three datacenters, which are spread across a metropolitan area.
-Any single one of these datacenters can suffer an outage, or even destruction, without affecting availability.
+Buckets that are created at a regional endpoint distribute data across three data centers, which are spread across a metropolitan area.
+Any one of these data centers can suffer an outage, or even destruction, without affecting availability.

 |   Location     | Region | Endpoint |
 | ------- | ------ | ------ |